-HOPE Regional Institute and Leadership Hubs
+HOPE Regional Leadership Institute

-HOPE Regional Institute and Leadership Hubs
+HOPE Regional Leadership Institute

-The Regional Institute is designed for local Latina leaders who want to build their skills and network to influence public policy.
+The HOPE Regional Leadership Institute is designed for local leaders who want to build their skills and network to influence public policy.
 The ideal applicant will be a civically engaged resident of one of the target regions and demonstrate a record of readiness for an increasing leadership role in their respective community.
 As part of the Regional Institute, participants will learn how to identify structural causes of inequity in public institutions and acquire the knowledge and skills to remedy inequities to improve the status of Latinas, women and all communities.
 Each session will include the opportunity for community building and access to immediate opportunities for local advocacy.

 Application